-Who else wants to know, “What is the difference between vacation and staycation”?
+Who else wants to know, “What is the difference between a vacation and a staycation”?
 If you are, like me, then let’s find out in this post together.

-So, I started to research and read more articles about it and sharing with you the results.
+So, I started to research and read more articles about it and share with you the results.

 So, What Is The Difference Between A Vacation And A Staycation?